 A LITTLE MONEY MAKES A BIG DIFFERENCE TO A CHILD IN HAITI

 Poverty collides with health.
-The effects from a child’s poor health are evident in their stunted growth, frequent illnesses and increased childhood mortality.
+The effects from children’s poor health are evident by their stunted growth, frequent illnesses and increased childhood mortality.

 - $100 per month assists with emergency medical care

-- $70 per month covers the healthcare costs of 10 orphans
+- $70 per month covers the healthcare needs of 10 orphans

-- $60 per month ensures that 300 children in Raboto receive vaccinations each school year
+- $60 per month ensures that 300 students receive vaccinations each year

 Food fuels the body so the mind can learn.

-- $1,680 per month feeds 42 orphans in Gonaives three nutritious meals each day seven days a week
+- $1,680 per month feeds 42 orphans in Gonaives three nutritious meals a day

-- $700 per month feeds lunch to 117 students in Gonaives each day
+- $700 per month provides lunch to over 140 students in Gonaives each school day

-- $450 per month offers a hot lunch to 100 children each day in Raboto
+- $450 per month provides lunch to 100 students in Raboto each school day

-A primary education teaches children math, reading and writing.
+A primary education gives the children a foundation in math, reading and writing.

 - $100 per month provides four scholarships to a nearby high school